Evaluation of the North Yorkshire County Council Living Well Smokefree Service

 Smoking remains the largest avoidable cause of premature death and disability in the UK.
 There are approximately 60,000 smokers within North Yorkshire, with higher rates in areas of greater deprivation, and above national average rates of smoking during pregnancy.

 The Covid-19 pandemic resulted in many people being unable to access healthcare services, including stop smoking services.
-The North Yorkshire Living Well Smokefree (LWSF) service responded to this by developing a remote stop smoking service, where support sessions were delivered over the phone or online instead of face-to-face.
+The North Yorkshire County Council Living Well Smokefree (LWSF) service responded to this by developing a remote stop smoking service, where support sessions were delivered over the phone or online instead of face-to-face.

 As Covid-19 restrictions began to relax, LWSF were interested in using the learning and benefits (e.g., increased accessibility for rural communities) they gained in supporting people remotely, and have developed a 'hybrid' service model, where they want to deliver support for people trying to stop smoking both face-to-face and remotely.